Mustafa-Shams/Ai-textbook-1/website/docs/module-1/index.md

 # Module 1: The Robotic Nervous System (ROS 2)

 This module introduces the Robot Operating System 2 (ROS 2), the communication backbone that enables coordination between different components of a robotic system.
+ROS 2 serves as the nervous system of modern robotics, facilitating seamless communication between sensors, actuators, controllers, and higher-level decision-making algorithms.
+Understanding ROS 2 is crucial for developing complex robotic systems, particularly humanoid robots that require real-time coordination of multiple subsystems.

 ## Core Concepts